Treatment Options / by Arista Recovery Staff

 • Medication-Assisted Treatment (MAT): Combines medications with counseling for opioid use disorders

-Cost Analysis and Insurance Coverage for Ohio PHP
+Insurance Coverage and Financial Planning for Ohio PHP

 Insurance Coverage Breakdown

-Insurance Type Typical Coverage Patient Responsibility Authorization Required
+Insurance Type Typical Coverage Authorization Required Common Limitations

 Financial Planning Tools

-4. Financial Assistance: Sliding scale fees available for households earning less than 200% of federal poverty level
+4. Financial Assistance: Inquire about sliding scale fees, which may be available for households earning less than 200% of the federal poverty level.

-Consider this method if your household income fluctuates or you're between insurance plans.
-Many Ohio PHP programs accept patients pending insurance approval and work with families to establish affordable payment arrangements.8
+Many Ohio PHP programs accept patients pending insurance approval and work with families to establish affordable payment arrangements, helping to balance treatment intensity with financial responsibility.8

 Choosing the Right Ohio PHP Program